mtl-brainhack-school-2019/EEG_Connectivity_BrainHack_2019/README.md

 ## Challenges / to do list
 - [X] Settle my Environnement of work: Visual Box + Linux + Pyhton 3.6 + MNE + Jupyter ...
+- [ ] Settle my Environnement on REMOTE CUMPUTER
-- [ ] Find the right architecture / package for cluster analyse
+- [ ] Arrange / preprocess the first DATASET
-- [ ] Find the right architecture / package for Granger Causality analyse
+- [ ] Find the right architecture for classifier and GC
 - [ ] Make sens of the problem I pose: it could be decoded with the P3... so what is the added value of connectivity ?

-## Machine Learning architecture
-- [ ] Use pandas and sklearn
-- [ ] Separate data: Train, Validation, Test
-- [ ] Define Architecture: Train network on 50 subjects and X trials on remaining 2 subjects -> accuracy good enough ?
-How many folds ?
-- [ ] Choose parameters for good trial classifier
-- [ ] Confusion matrix for trial prediction

 ## Deliverables for Brainhack school
 - [ ] Create a flow chart explaining all the process steps